aleksey925/meerkat/README.md

 ## Installation

-### Homebrew

 The easiest way is via [Homebrew](https://brew.sh):

 ```bash
 brew install --cask aleksey925/apps/meerkat
 ```

 > **Note:** Meerkat is not signed with an Apple Developer certificate, so macOS
 > Gatekeeper would normally block it.
 The cask handles this for you: during install
 > it runs `xattr -dr com.apple.quarantine` on the app to strip the quarantine flag,
 > so no extra steps are needed.

-### Manual

-Download the latest release from [releases](https://github.com/aleksey925/meerkat/releases) and install it manually.
+Alternatively, download the latest release from [releases](https://github.com/aleksey925/meerkat/releases) and install it manually.

-> **Note:** Release builds are not signed with an Apple Developer certificate, so macOS Gatekeeper
+> **Note:** Release builds are not signed with an Apple Developer certificate,
-> will show a warning that the app is damaged or can't be opened.
+> so macOS Gatekeeper will show a warning that the app is damaged or can't be
+> opened.
 To fix this, run:
 >
 > ```bash
 > xattr -dr com.apple.quarantine /Applications/Meerkat.app
 > ```

->
-> Alternatively, you can [build from source](#build) on your machine to avoid this issue.
+Also, you can [build from source](#build) on your machine to avoid this issue.

 ## Usage